How Can You Survive the COVID-19 Financial Drought?

 • worse off.

-Discover the Patterns
+Discover the Pattern

 Discovering patterns, reoccurring processes, lies at the heart of my advisory work with nonprofits.
 We succeed by repeating what works and building on success.
 Finding the essentials of success—in any endeavor, allows you to focus your limited resources on activities that move the needle, the 12 percent of efforts that make 88 percent of the difference.
 These essentials become touchstones for streamlining your work.